PTAB

 2. Patent Overview

-- Title: Method for Generating a Virtual Secure Digital (SD) Card
+- Title: Generating a Virtual Secure Digital (SD) Card

-- Brief Description: The ’749 patent relates to a system for generating a virtual Secure Digital (SD) card on a computing device.
-The disclosed method involves reading security information, such as a media key block and media ID, from a physical SD card and creating separate file systems for secure data and user data, where the size of the secure file system is determined from a lookup table based on the size of the user data file system.
+- Brief Description: The ’749 patent discloses a method for creating a virtual SD card in software that emulates the functionality of a physical SD card.
+The method involves reading security data like the Media Key Block (MKB) from a physical card and creating separate file systems for secure and user data on a storage device, with the size of the secure file system determined by the size of the user file system via a lookup table.

 3. Grounds for Unpatentability